prasannakumar92/AssessmentSentia/README.md

  # DevOps PipeLine
  This process has been completely automated using Azure DevOps.
 Code developed locally has been moved to DevOps Git Repo.
  CI and CD pipeline has been developed in **YAML** format.
 There are no much dependencies on the variables except private agents.

+ **Note: private agent pool won't be shown in the YAML, so line "pool: GlobeTrotterLife-AGPool" has to be modified before your use.**

  As per the requirment multiple environments are requsetd, In the Yaml file there are multiple stage created Name **Dev, Acceptance and Production**.
 Each environment uses it's   own specific parameter file which is in format **<environment>.parameter.json**.